eddiecorrigall/resume/latest.md

 I'm looking to be part of a team, have a well defined role, and ownership over a product or service.
 When I spend time learning, its to become an expert at whatever I might be resonsible for, so that I can help train and foster the working environment surounding me.

-I want to get involved with big projects and work with an experienced team leader.
+I want to get involved with big projects and work with experienced people.
 I have a strong desire to work with a mobile, backend or frontend team to deliver quality products and services to happy customers.

 My personality suits most.
 I'm a social kind of developer and easy to work with.
 I'm open to new ideas and like to share my opinions when I see an opportunity for improvement and efficiency within an organization.